Mayor’s Civic Award Policy

 Mayor’s Office

-• Prepare advertisements for the scheme detailing the purpose, criteria, eligibility, contact details and key dates,
+• Prepare advertisements for the scheme detailing the purpose, criteria, eligibility, contact details and key dates

-• Promote the Civic Awards via media coverage and handle enquiries pertaining to the Civic Awards,
+• Promote the Civic Awards via media coverage and handle enquiries pertaining to the Civic Awards

-• Receive and collate all nominations,
+• Receive and collate all nominations

-• Check all nominations meet the eligibility criteria,
+• Check all nominations meet the eligibility criteria

-• Produce a report summarising all the eligible nominations for the Review Panel,
+• Produce a report summarising all the eligible nominations for the Review Panel

-• Following the review process, contact all the proposers to notify them of the result; whether their nominee was rejected or accepted to receive an award,
+• Following the review process, contact all the proposers to notify them of the result; whether their nominee was rejected or accepted to receive an award

-• Following the review process, contact the award winners to invite them and a guest to the Civic Award Ceremony,
+• Following the review process, contact the award winners to invite them and a guest to the Civic Award Ceremony

-• Following the review process, invite the proposers (and guest) of winning nominees to the Civic Award Ceremony,
+• Following the review process, invite the proposers (and guest) of winning nominees to the Civic Award Ceremony, if capacity and funding allows

-• Collaborate with the Mayor to create certificates for the winners,
+• Collaborate with the Mayor to create certificates for the winners

-• Collaborate with the Mayor to plan a suitable accolade for the winners,
+• Collaborate with the Mayor to plan a suitable accolade for the winners

 • Annually, agree a budget for the Civic Award Scheme.